bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- light rain
+- moderate rain
-- 83% humidity
+- 84% humidity
 - 15 mph wind

 1.1 inches of rain in the past 24 hours